starkinfra/sdk-python/README.md

 ## Credit Preview
 You can preview different types of credits before creating them (Currently we only have CreditNote previews):

-### Create a CreditNotePreview
+### Create CreditNotePreviews
-You can preview a Credit Note before the creation of the CCB contract:
+You can preview Credit Notes before the creation CCB contracts:

 ```python
 import starkinfra